Supermarkets in Portugal: Which is best in 2023?

 Auchan

 Auchan is a French multinational retailer that runs a network of supermarkets, hypermarkets, and other retail establishments under the Auchan brand.
 Auchan manages a network of supermarkets and hypermarkets throughout Portugal.
 These shops provide a broad variety of things, such as home items, apparel, electronics, and fresh and packaged meals.
 Portugal's Auchan supermarkets are renowned for their low costs and large product assortment.
 The business prioritises customer service and strives to provide its customers with a convenient and delightful shopping experience.
-From Monday through Saturday, Auchan's shops in Portugal normally are open from 9:00 am to 9:00 pm; certain stores may have less hours on Sunday or may be closed on Sunday.
+From Monday through Saturday, Auchan's shops in Portugal normally are open from 9:00 am to 9:00 pm; certain stores may have fewer hours on Sunday or may be closed on Sunday.
 Auchan offers excellent value for money.

 El Corte Ingles